There are exactly as many special occasions in life as we choose to celebrate. ~Robert Brault

 - 1 cup shredded cheddar cheese

 - Preheat the oven to 350°F and lightly spray a 1 1/2-quart casserole dish with nonstick cooking spray.
 Cook the rice according to package directions.

 - Combine cooked rice, cream of chicken, corn, and butter; mix well.

-- Pour into small greased casserole dish.
-Bake at 350 degrees F for 20 to 30 minutes or until bubbly.
+- Pour into the prepared casserole dish.
+Bake for 20 to 30 minutes or until bubbly.
 Remove from oven, top with cheese, and return to oven until cheese is melted.